 While Generation Z may be laughing at the sound of dial-up that their parents had to suffer through, that doesn’t mean that dial-up internet is dead.

 In June 2000, only 3% of online adults in the United States had broadband internet, according to the Pew Research Center.
 By 2013, only 3% of online adults — about 9.4 million people — had dial-up internet.

 Today, only 0.3% of U.S. households have a dial-up only internet connection, according to 2017 data reported by Statista.
 That comes out to about 977,000 people who are still using dial-up internet.

-From January 1, 2017, to today, the areas where we see the most interest in “dial up internet” are Virginia, Pennsylvania, Michigan, Washington and New York.
+From January 2017 to December 2021, the areas where we see the most interest in “dial up internet” are Oregon, Virginia, Utah and Mississippi.
 Again, based on the related topics and queries, this doesn’t mean that people are necessarily looking for dial-up service when searching the topic.

 Google Trends doesn’t have any data around interest in “dial up internet service” or “dial up internet providers” for the same time period indicating that people aren’t actively looking for service.

 What we do know, though, is that as of November 2017, every state except for Delaware still had a small percentage of homes using a dial-up connection, according to Statista.

 While dial-up internet is declining in usage, there are almost a million people who still use the service.
 Why?
 There’s a number of reasons.

 For one, if it ain’t broke, don’t fix it.
 If you don’t use the internet often and dial-up has always suited your needs, then you’re probably resistant to change or don’t feel the need to upgrade.

 Additionally, there are some areas of the country where broadband services aren’t available yet.
 For those homes, as long as they have a phone line, they can get dial-up internet.